mesonbuild/meson/docs/markdown/Reference-manual.md

 Executable supports the following keyword arguments.
 Note that just like the positional arguments above, these keyword arguments can also be passed to [shared and static libraries](#library).

-- `link_with`, one or more shared or static libraries (built by this project) that this target should be linked with
+- `link_with`, one or more shared or static libraries (built by this project) that this target should be linked with, If passed a list this list will be flattened as of 0.41.0.
-- `link_whole` links all contents of the given static libraries whether they are used by not, equivalent to the `-Wl,--whole-archive` argument flag of GCC, available since 0.40.0
+- `link_whole` links all contents of the given static libraries whether they are used by not, equivalent to the `-Wl,--whole-archive` argument flag of GCC, available since 0.40.0.
+As of 0.41.0 if passed a list that list will be flattened.
 - `<languagename>_pch` precompiled header file to use for the given language
 - `<languagename>_args` compiler flags to use for the given language; eg: `cpp_args` for C++
 - `link_args` flags to use during linking.
 You can use UNIX-style flags here for all platforms.